Schedule an Appointment

 NEXT CLINIC DATES

-Foot and nail care clinics for the community are offered three times a year – in February, June and October.
+Foot and nail care clinics for the community are offered twice a year, in October and April.
 During a clinic nurses will assess your foot and nail health and determine areas that need attention.
 Appointments range from 20 to 60 minutes depending on the level of care required.
 The clinic will be supervised by a nurse practitioner, certified in foot and nail care.

 Who should attend